-Recommended tire pressure for Volvo is the same for any season, but you may inflate your Volvo tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Volvo tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Volvo tire pressure fluctuates with ambient temperatures, so during winter when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Some vehicle manufacturers may recommend inflating tires 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures during winter.
+Make sure to check tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 If your Volvo is made after 2007, it should be equipped with tire pressure monitoring system that uses tire pressure sensors to alert the driver when tire pressure is low.
 If Volvo low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
 If you need to reset TPMS, refer to owner's manual on how to reset Volvo tire pressure monitoring system.